Foundations of Transaction Fee Mechanism Design: Technical Roadmap

+We want to discourage miners from injecting fake transactions.
+In the economics literature, auctioneer injecting transactions is also sometimes referred to as shill bidding~\cite{shillbid02,shillbid00,shillbid01}.
+Earlier works have found that shill bidding can help increase the auctioneer's profit~\cite{shillbid02,shillbid00,shillbid01}.

-\paragraph{More remotely related work.} Several works in the mechanism design literature are related to our work.
+\paragraph{User collusion in auctions.} \ignore{ Several works in the mechanism design literature are related to our work.
 Akbarpour and Li~\cite{credibleauction} proposed a notion called credible auctions, i.e., auctions where the auctioneer does not have incentives to implement any ``safe'' deviations.
 In particular, safe deviations are for which there exists a plausible explanation.
 While their definition is somewhat similar in spirit to miner incentive compatibility (MIC), their modeling is incomptible with TFM.
 In TFM, all transactions included in the block must be visible to the public, whereas Akbarpour and Li~\cite{credibleauction} consider auctions where a bidder may not be able to see others' bids --- and the cheating auctioneer could exploit this to explain his cheating behavior away.
-The elegant work of Ferreira and Weinberg~\cite{commit-credible-auction} showed that using cryptographic commitments can help overcome some of the lower bound results shown by Akbarpour and Li~\cite{credibleauction}.

-A line of works also consider collusion among bidders in auctions~\cite{coalitionic,goldberghartline,chen-collusive,optcollusionproof,econcollusion,decklbaummicali}.
+The elegant work of Ferreira and Weinberg~\cite{commit-credible-auction} showed that using cryptographic commitments can help overcome some of the lower bound results shown by Akbarpour and Li~\cite{credibleauction}. } A line of works also consider collusion among bidders in auctions~\cite{coalitionic,goldberghartline,chen-collusive,optcollusionproof,econcollusion,decklbaummicali}.
 Traditional auctions like the Vickrey auction do not satisfy incentive compatibility if bidders can collude through binding side contracts.
 Therefore, this line of work explores under what modeling assumptions or incentive compatibility notions is it possible to resist bidder collusion.
 The transaction fee mechanism (TFM) line of work has not focused on user-user collusion --- as mentioned earlier, user-user rendezvous is difficult to facilitate since users are ephemeral in decentralized blockchain settings.

 \elaine{anything else to cite?}